dani007200964/Viking-Skull-Lamp/docs/markdown_pages/tools.md

 * Caliper
 * Pliers
 * Connector crimping pliers( [PA-09](https://www.engineertools-jp.com/pa092021) for example )
-* 3D printer with 180mm * 180mm * 150mm volume at least
+* 3D printer with 180mm * 180mm * 150mm volume at least.
+Personally I have a Prusa Mini, but
+I think any popular 3D printer can make this parts.
+For the nozzle I used 0.4mm one and it was enough for all parts.

 @note If you do some soldering work PLEASE USE A FUME EXTRACTOR.
 That smoke is very dangerous, it can kill you.
 Please solder in a well ventilated area with some kind